MiSo1289/asiochan/README.md

 The `write` method will wait until a reader is ready.

-Note that for unbounded buffered channels, the `try_write` method is not available, as writes always succeed without waiting.
+Note that for unbounded buffered channels, writing always succeeds and is without wait.
+To reflect this fact, the `try_write` method is not available, and `write` can be called without `co_await`.

 #### Select
 ```c++